Materials: 97% nylon, 3% spandex

 Perhaps no other women’s hiking pant is as ubiquitous and revered as the prAna Halle.
 In fact, when I bought my first pair, the two female sales associates spotted my purchase and began raving about their experiences wearing the Halle to work, out to eat, to walk the dog, and, of course, to hike.
 Eager to find out if it could live up to the hype, we took the prAna Halle Pant on a four-day trek in the Grand Canyon.
 Although not without its downsides, the Halle is an impressively versatile pant that fits in just as well on the trail as our local café.
-Below we break down the Halle's comfort and stretch, water resistance and breathability, features, build quality and durability, fit and sizing, and more.
-To see how the Halle stacks up, see our article on the best hiking pants.
+Below we break down our experiences with the Halle.
+To see how it stacks up, see our article on the best women's hiking pants.

 The prAna Halle’s soft and stretchy fabric arguably is its best attribute, making the pant both mobile and wildly comfortable.
 It's built with the same material as prAna’s Stretch Zion Pant (the men’s version), which incorporates 3-percent spandex into its nylon construction for a noticeable two-way stretch.
 Additionally, the Halle’s knees are articulated, resulting in superb freedom of movement.
 Even if you size your pants relatively snug (their intended fit), you still should have full mobility and comfort.